Addiction Stops You From Resolving Trauma.

 Reasons Victims Of Trauma Don’t Seek Help:

 - Consider asking for help as a sign of weakness

 - Don’t feel worthy

 - Feel as if they will lose more control over anxiety

 As a result, often times alcohol and other drugs are used to self-medicate in lieu of seeking professional help – to numb the emotions and manage anxiety that comes with unresolved trauma experiences.

 Unresolved Trauma Symptoms Can Look Like This:

 - Extreme reactions in normal situations

 - Being too thin or too heavy

-- Making the same mistakes over and over (ie: dating same type of guy, having same issues with work, etc.)
+- Making the same mistakes over and over (ie: dating the same type of guy, having the same issues with work, etc.)